Skip to content

 Currencies

-BRL primary; local collection with international settlement (FX desk, ABRACAM member)
+BRL primary; local collection with international settlement in USD or stablecoins (own blog, Jun 2026); FX desk, ABRACAM member

 Settlement options

 Deposits run at Pix speed, which is effectively instant: the rail settles in seconds, 24/7 including weekends, and OneKey's biometric and Open Finance ITP variants exist to cut the drop-off between QR display and completed payment rather than to change the timing.
 The company claims conversion above 90% on the deposit side, a self-reported figure.
-Payouts are the marketed differentiator: bank transfers in under 2 hours, seven days a week per the homepage, with the gambling page going as far as promising cash-ins and cash-outs in seconds, and mass payouts supported in real-time and batch modes.
-No independent benchmark backs the sub-2-hour claim, and OneKey publishes no settlement period for funds reaching the operator's own account and no refund-processing window, so both belong in the contract.
+Payouts are the differentiator OneKey sells hardest: bank transfers in under 2 hours, seven days a week, and to betting operators it goes further still, promising cash-ins and cash-outs in seconds, with mass payouts in real-time and batch modes.
+Nothing independent backs the sub-2-hour figure, and OneKey publishes no settlement period for funds reaching the operator's own account and no refund-processing window, so both belong in the contract.
 The structural point stands regardless: because OneKey is itself the BCB-authorized e-money institution holding segregated bettor funds, the payout path does not depend on a partner bank's batch schedule, which is the architectural reason a sub-2-hour promise is plausible on this setup.
 Bettor-side Reclame Aqui complaints about blocked Pix withdrawals show the compliance engine does intervene in practice; that is the KYC stack doing its job, but operators should expect a support-ticket tail from held transactions.

 Integration & Tech